Writings

 - How To Ask Good Questions - a short primer, written very carefully to be understandable to those for whom English is a second language, on how to ask good support questions in technical forums.

-I have written columns for The Times Online, focussed on talking about technology issues in an accessible way.
-The columns are all linked from their own page.
+- A long time ago, I wrote columns for The Times Online, focussed on talking about technology issues in an accessible way.

 Presentations

-The presentations I've given also have their own page.
+The (older) presentations I've given also have their own page.
+Last updated a few years ago, but amazing how relevant some still are...

 Autobiography